tinacms/tina.io/content/blog/tinacms-2022.md

 ### 1. Revamped UI

 Tina’s UI will offer a more-traditional CMS experience for browsing content on your site.
-That way, you can browse and edit content that isn’t associated with a view, like an author in the example below and you will get the rich preview of your site only when you wire up “contextual editing” on specific pages.
+That way, you can browse and edit content that isn’t associated with a view, like an author in the example below and you will get the rich preview of your site only when you wire up “visual editing” on specific pages.

 <Youtube embedSrc={"https://youtube.com/embed/GMe8F7vyUa0"} />